-Thousands Flee As California Wildfire Doubles At Unprecedented Rate
+Thousands Flee As California Wildfire Grows At Unprecedented Rate

-A major fire west of Yosemite National Park nearly doubled in size since Tuesday, forcing thousands of evacuations in what’s shaping up to be an overwhelming fire season for California.
+A major fire west of Yosemite National Park has nearly tripled in size since Tuesday, forcing thousands of evacuations in what’s shaping up to be an overwhelming fire season for California.

-The Detwiler Fire in California’s Mariposa County has swelled to more than 45,000, nearly twice the size of the 25,000 acres it covered early Tuesday, the California Department of Forestry and Fire, also known as Cal Fire, said Wednesday morning.
+The Detwiler Fire in California’s Mariposa County has swelled to more than 70,000 acres, nearly triple the size of the 25,000 acres it covered early Tuesday, the California Department of Forestry and Fire, also known as Cal Fire, said Thursday morning.
+The blaze has been growing at an impressive speed, fire personnel said Wednesday, when the fire’s size had reached more than 45,000 acres, nearly twice the acreage as the previous morning.

-The blaze, which ignited on Sunday, has forced more than 4,000 people to evacuate their homes, destroyed eight structures and required the deployment of more than 2,000 fire personnel.
-It remains just seven percent contained.
+The blaze, which ignited on Sunday, has forced around 5,000 people to evacuate their homes.
+It has destroyed 45 structures and required the deployment of more than 3,000 fire personnel.
+It remains only 10 percent contained.

+“The fire area is seeing poor humidity recoveries at night allowing the fire to remain very active throughout this time,” Cal Fire said in an update Thursday.
+“The fire is burning in drought stricken chaparral and in an area of severe tree mortality.”

+Record winter rains followed by record summer heat have contributed excess dry brush and fuel for fires, experts say.
+Such wildfire-friendly patterns are expected to continued as climate change exacerbates extreme weather conditions.

 “We’re not expecting an end until about Aug.
-5,” Cal Fire Captain Koby Johns, told the local ABC News affiliate.
+5,” Cal Fire Captain Koby Johns told the local ABC News affiliate on Wednesday.

-“Those are just projections, but it tells a little bit of a story, and that story is, this fire is outpacing us at this point,” he continued, pointing to wind and hot, dry weather fueling the blaze.
+“Those are just projections, but it tells a little bit of a story, and that story is, this fire is outpacing us at this point,” Johns continued, pointing to wind and hot, dry weather encouraging the blaze.

 “It’s unprecedented for these parts as far as how fast this is going,” he said.

-Note: This story has been updated with the latest information on the size and scope of the Detwiler Fire.